bioperl/bioperl.github.io/howtos/Advanced_BioPerl.md

 ### Using the Root object

 To use the root object, the object has to inherit from it.
-This means the `@ISA` array should have [Bio::Root::Root](http://metacpan.org/pod/Bio::Root::Root) in it and that the module has a use `Bio::Root::Root` (if you are an [Emacs](https://en.wikipedia.org/wiki/Emacs) user, consider using the boilerplate methods in the [bioperl.lisp](Emacs_template) to lay out your module initially for you).
+This means the `@ISA` array should have [Bio::Root::Root](http://metacpan.org/pod/Bio::Root::Root) in it and that the module has a use `Bio::Root::Root`.
 The root object provides a top level `new` function.
 You should inherit from this new method by calling the `new()` method of the superclass which is accessible by using `SUPER`.
 This is called chaining the constructors and allows a child class to utilize the initialization procedure of the superclass in addition to executing its own.
 This is a very powerful technique and allows BioPerl to behave in an [object-oriented](https://en.wikipedia.org/wiki/Object_oriented) manner.

 The full code is given below for a basic skeleton object that uses BioPerl: